Beef brisket is cooked through in the oven with potatoes and carrots to make a delicious, tender, slow-cooked dinner.

 The point cut is the fatty cut of brisket, while the flat cut has the fat removed with the exception of one strip on the top.

-Slow-braised brisket, such as this dutch oven brisket, comes out tender, juicy with minimal prep work.
+Slow-braised brisket, such as this dutch oven brisket, comes out tender and juicy with minimal prep work.

 Then, once it’s in the oven, you can walk away until it’s ready.
 Perfect for those busy schedules.